heejungshim/WaveQTL/README.md

 WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

+## binary executable file

+binary executable file for Linux is in the `WaveQTL/bin/` directory (complied on 06/12/2014).

 ## Installation

 cd into the `WaveQTL/` directory

     make all

-binary executable file for Linux is in the `WaveQTL/bin/` directory (complied on 06/12/2014).
+Then, binary executable file will be created in the `WaveQTL/` directory.

 ## User manual